arcoirislabs/cordova-plugin-mqtt/README.md

   }
 })
 ```
 In order to debug the ublish call you can either go for callbacks in the function or events.
 Once published the function will call the "published" event & the success callback else the function will call both "not published" event & error callback.
+The success callback can notify you once you are successfully subscribed, so it will be called only once.
+To access the topic and payload objects, you need to use the onPublish method.

 ##### subscribe
 To subscribe to a channel.
 You can use this function.